-While breaking down the many tasks of a social worker’s description into one of the five major responsibilities below seems to simplify the work at hand, they are richly different activities for each client and every social worker.
+While breaking down the role of a social worker into one of the five major responsibilities below seems to simplify the work at hand, they are richly different activities for each client and every social worker.
 There is no “one size fits all” plan to therapy — no two treatment plans or clients are the same.
 These steps in mental health care are critical, and only a qualified social worker with a degree in mental health care can provide them.

 Assessment involves getting to know your client on a multidimensional level to determine the most effective way to work with towards positive change.
 In this stage, you’ll gather information about the client’s situation within their individual, organizational, and societal systems, which allows you to learn the details of their family and medical histories, friendships, schools, jobs, and the issues they’ve had within each system.
 Assessment allows you to attain a deeper understanding of how your client sees their own situation, which areas they wish to address, and what strengths they bring to therapy.
 When assessment is complete, you’ll have a stronger idea of how to work with your client to develop an effective treatment plan.